 Depending on the virus’s basic reproduction rate (the infamous R0), the predicted herd immunity rate varies between viruses.

 The herd immunity threshold is lower as the R0 is lower.
-Thus, the coronavirus herd immunity threshold may vary from 29-74%, which is a large range.
+Thus, the COVID-19 (Delta variant) herd immunity threshold may vary from 80-88%, which is a large range.
 Right now, predicting the R0 for COVID-19 has been difficult, especially since testing for the disease has been lackluster in many countries like the USA.
 To be safe, and to protect the vulnerable from the disease, we will probably have to be at the upper range of that